Popular mathematics

 Popular mathematics is mathematical presentation aimed at a general audience.
 Sometimes this is in the form of books which require no mathematical background and in other cases it is in the form of expository articles written by professional mathematicians to reach out to others working in different areas.
+It also includes television and film works, as well as museum exhibits.
+To an extent, it overlaps with recreational mathematics, which is mathematical activity done for entertainment purposes.

 Notable works of popular mathematics

 Some of the most prolific popularisers of mathematics include Keith Devlin, Martin Gardner, and Ian Stewart.
 Titles by these three authors can be found on their respective pages.